hamburger

 • However, the tribes and communities cannot establish their claim to the forest land, and the law does not support their position.

-• Since that 40% of forests are found on the degraded ground, the government’s role in allowing commercial plants there is also contested.
+• Since that 40% of forests are found on degraded ground, the government’s role in allowing commercial plants it is also contested.

 Forest Rights Act 2006 UPSC